"The best epic saga of the prewar period"

 Czesław Miłosz: History of Polish Literature

-AD 1726: a Polish-Virginian renegade became the war chief of an Orinoco Indian tribe.
+AD 1726: a Polish-Virginian renegade became the war chief

 Take a walk on the wild side.

 In 1726, a Virginian privateer was sunk in the Caribbean and its only survivor, a Polish-Virginian running from the law, washed ashore on an uninhabited island.
 At first, he dreamed of nothing other than returning to "civilization," but Fate had other plans.
-It put the Arawak Indians in his path who then, in time, became his adopted nation.
+It put the Arawak Indians in his path and in time, they became his adopted nation.
 Spanish chronicles record the presence of a white warrior among the Arawaks and, as late as 1942, the Arawaks themselves told tales of their White Jaguar.

 This is his story.